batchonlinux/batchonlinux/README.md

 ---
 Built with ❤️ by Andrew Baki.
-Copyright (c) 2025.
+Copyright © 2025.
 Licensed under GPL.